-- All members of staff are required to work within clear guidelines on Safe Working Practice / the school's Code of Conduct. - Children may make allegations against staff in situations where they feel vulnerable or where they perceive there to be a possible risk to their welfare.
+- All members of staff are required to work within clear guidelines on Safe Working Practice / the Setting's Code of Conduct. - Children may make allegations against staff in situations where they feel vulnerable or where they perceive there to be a possible risk to their welfare.
 As such, staff will avoid placing themselves in a vulnerable position regarding potential allegations. - There are circumstances when it is appropriate for staff to use 'reasonable force' to safeguard children and young people, such as guiding a child to safety or breaking up a fight.
 The term 'reasonable force' covers a broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 'Reasonable' means using no more force than is needed.
-Our school works in accordance with statutory and local guidance (on the use of reasonable force) and recognises that where intervention is required, it should always be considered in a safeguarding context. - Physical intervention should only be used when the child is endangering him/herself or others and such events should be recorded and signed by a witness.
-Staff should be aware of the school's Behaviour Management and Physical Intervention Policies, and any physical interventions must be in line with agreed policy and procedure in which appropriate training should be provided.
+We work in accordance with statutory and local guidance (on the use of reasonable force) and recognises that where intervention is required, it should always be considered in a safeguarding context. - Physical intervention should only be used when the child is endangering him/herself or others and such events should be recorded and signed by a witness.
+Staff should be aware of the Behaviour Management and Physical Intervention Policies, and any physical interventions must be in line with agreed policy and procedure in which appropriate training should be provided.

-- Our school understands the additional vulnerability of children with special educational needs and disabilities and will ensure positive and proactive behaviour support to reduce the occurrence of risky behaviour and the need to use restraint. - Staff should be particularly aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) and should familiarise themselves with advice and professional expectations outlined in the staff code of conduct the staff acceptable use policy and the Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings (2022) which can be found in the staff room, school office and shared staff network.
+- We understand the additional vulnerability of children with special educational needs and disabilities and will ensure positive and proactive behaviour support to reduce the occurrence of risky behaviour and the need to use restraint. - Staff should be particularly aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) and should familiarise themselves with advice and professional expectations outlined in the staff code of conduct the staff acceptable use policy and the Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings (2022) which can be found in the office and T:Drive.